Hold On, I'm Comin' (Sam & Dave album): Cover versions

 Aretha Franklin recorded the title song for her 1981 album Love All the Hurt Away.

 In August, 2007 soul singer Guy Sebastian recorded a tribute version of "Hold On, I'm Comin" at Ardent Studios in Memphis, Tennessee for his album of soul classics The Memphis Album with many of the original Stax music band members including Steve Cropper, Donald Duck Dunn, Lester Snell and Steve Potts.

 Another cover version was recorded by Cliff Bennett and the Rebel Rousers in 1966.
-Tom Jones covered it on the 1967 album 13 Smash Hits.
+Tom Jones covered it on his 1967 album 13 Smash Hits.

-Many other artists have covered this song, including: Eric Burdon (The Animals), Bryan Ferry, Solomon Burke, The Chords, Eric Clapton/BB King, Marvin Banks, Michael Bolton, the Weather Girls, King Curtis, George Benson, Tina Turner, Jerry Lee Lewis, Iron Butterfly, Martha & the Vandellas, Dexy's Midnight Runners, the Boogie Kings, Bruce Springsteen, Precious Wilson (Eruption), Melissa Etheridge and Hanson.
+Many other artists have covered this song, including: Eric Burdon, Bryan Ferry, Solomon Burke, The Chords, Eric Clapton and BB King, Michael Bolton, the Weather Girls, King Curtis, George Benson, Tina Turner, Jerry Lee Lewis, Iron Butterfly, Martha & the Vandellas, Dexy's Midnight Runners, the Boogie Kings, Bruce Springsteen, Precious Wilson, Melissa Etheridge, and Hanson.

 Some artists sampled some parts of the song like Village People in their song "I'm a Cruiser" (1978).